ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 If a certificate is validated by SCTs that are issued by publicly trusted logs, but chains to a local trust anchor, the client MAY perfom SCT Feedback for this SCT and certificate chain bundle.
-If it does so, the client MUST include the full path of certificates chaining to the local trust anchor in the x509\_chain array.
+If it does so, the client MUST include the full chain of certificates chaining to the local trust anchor in the x509\_chain array.
 Perfoming SCT Feedback in this scenario may be advantageous for the broader Internet and CT ecosystem, but may also disclose information about the